 When looking at a straight edge sheepsfoot blade, you may be reminded of Santoku chef knives.
 You are not wrong.
 The cutting edge and spine run parallel to each other.
-Usually the blade is either flat or only slightly curved.
+Usually, the blade is either flat or only slightly curved.
 Since the unsharpened flat spine was designed for a finger to rest along it, the user gains excellent control over the knife.
-When looking to precision cutting, carving and slicing, the sheepsfoot blade is the best match.
+When looking at precision cutting, carving, and slicing, the sheepsfoot blade is the best match.

 Image Source: coolmaterial.com

-The most EDC (everyday carry) normal blade on the list, because you can find it in the chopping block in your kitchen!
-Also known as the straight back blade, the key feature is the unsharpened back, which allows the wielder to use their finger(s) to concentrate force.
+The most EDC (everyday carry) normal blade on the list because you can find it in the chopping block in your kitchen!
+Also known as the straight-back blade, the key feature is the unsharpened back, which allows the wielder to use their finger(s) to concentrate force.
 The straight back also enhanced weight and strength for its size.
-At the tip, the curve is smaller than other blade designs, but this makes the straight back blade great for cutting.
+At the tip, the curve is smaller than other blade designs, but this makes the straight-back blade great for cutting.
 Plus, it can pick, slice, and chop.
-The straight back is also the best single-edged blade in the list for thrusting, as the edge runs along the entire button edge, so it operates similar to a drop point or sheepsfoot knife.
+The straight back is also the best single-edged blade in the list for thrusting, as the edge runs along the entire button edge, so it operates similarly to a drop point or sheepsfoot knife.
 When you need the jack-of-all-trades knife, you choose the straight back.

 You may find yourself also waffling between material types and grinds.
-Stainless steel is less corrosive than carbon steel, but is not as tough as the later.
+Stainless steel is less corrosive than carbon steel but is not as tough as the latter.
 Grinds essentially remove metal from the blade, so if you are looking for strength, not luster, opt for a knife with as minimal grind as possible.
-A hollow saber grind is recommended for all around functionality.
+A hollow saber grind is recommended for all-around functionality.